opensumi/docs/docs/develop/how-to-contribute.en.md

         - Open the command line and execute `npm config set msvs_version 2019`
     - Note: Make sure that your local PATH contains only ASCII characters, otherwise it may cause [node-gyp usage problems (nodejs/node-gyp/ issues#297)](https://github.com/nodejs/node-gyp/issues/297), and currently does not currently support the construction and debugging of the project under the lower version of the Windows environment.

-## Troubleshooting
+## Troubleshoot

 In the actual development process, you may encounter issues such as `node-gyp` and other dependencies that become invalid due to NodeJS version switching.
 You can run `yarn rebuild:node` in the framework to rebuild the native dependencies.

-## Build and run
+## Build and Run

-If you want to learn how to run OpenSumi or want to debug an issue, you need to get the code locally, build it, and then run it
+If you want to learn how to run OpenSumi or debug an issue, you need to get the code locally, build it, and then run it

-### Getting the sources
+### Obtain the Sources

 In the first step, you need to fork a copy of the `OpenSumi` repository, and then clone it locally: